 phpDocumentor will look in the current working directory for the configuration file and use its contents to determine options such as where your project files are and where to output your documentation.

-You can even override the settings in the configuration on a per user basis using another file called 'phpdoc.xml'.
+You can override the settings in the configuration on a per user basis using another file called 'phpdoc.xml'.
+It is

 For more information on the options and format supported by the configuration it is best to consult the configuration reference.

 - As mentioned in the Quickstart above you can select which directories and files to document using the